Remote Access

-The purpose of this service is to offer to PSI and external users convenient access to compute resources, in particular to the beamline consoles and the Ra offline data analysis cluster.
-The access is provided in form of full graphical user session via the NoMachine software.
-Users need a PSI_account to use the resources and can access only those, to which they are explicitly entitled
+The purpose of this service is to offer PSI and external users convenient access to remote desktops compute to particular beamline consoles and the Ra offline data analysis cluster.
+The access is provided via the NoMachine software.
+User access need to be explicitly enabled/configured!

 The following prerequisites must be fulfilled